Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2024-05-17_HowToCreateSocialMediaShareButtons/Index.md

 </ShareButton>
 ```

-> Notice how the text inside the button says `Share on` instead of `Share on X`, this is because X's logo is literally the latin letter X, so it would not make sense, so have `Share on X ✖`
+> **Note:** Notice how the text inside the button says `Share on` instead of `Share on X`, this is because X's logo is literally the latin letter X, so it would not make sense, so have `Share on X ✖`

+> Also, try to omit the Brand parameter, or the ChildContent - which in this case is just the text "Share on".
+You will see warnings in your code, your IDE will warn you about not passing required parameters to your component.

 ---

 ## Congratulations!
-You can now create ShareButtons in your web application!
+You can now create ShareButtons in your Blazor web application!

 ![Share buttons](img/blog/2024-05-17/share-buttons.png)